mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing rack shelves

-TODO: Rephrase

-Some of my existing office infrastructure has no rack mounting option, so I needed 2U of shelf space for [my existing components](#what-i-already-had).
+I already had a few [existing components](#what-i-already-had) from my pre-rack life that I planned to bring into my rack, so I needed at least 2U of rack shelves for those components.

 ### Candidates